tknvdu/INF6018/README.md

 1. Which groups of countries are similiar in their gender equality?
 2. Which countries offer gender equality in their economic opportunities, which more and which less?
-3. How do these clusters relate education attainment?
+3. How do these clusters relate to education attainment?

 ## Methodology